colinkiama/MicrosoftStoreServicesAPI/README.md

-# WindowsStoreServices
+# MicrosoftStoreServices
-You can query the Windows Store Services API (only Analytics API as of now) with WindowsStoreServices.
+You can easily query the Microsoft Store Services API in C# with this package.
-It provides an easy and strongly-typed way to interact with data about your Windows Store apps.
+It provides an easy and strongly-typed way to interact with data about your Microsoft Store products.

 Data you can get from this SDK are :
 - App acquisitions